xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2018-12-21-santas-xmas-list-in-fable.md

 The answer is **Testing** - the only way you can be sure of anything in software.

 Using the Fable Compiler's tests as inspiration and the [Fable bindings for Jest][3], I've created a suite of tests that can be run against the generated JavaScript and the compiled .NET code.

+> As of writing there is a [Bug][11] with Fable 2 and the Jest Bindings, but you can work around them.

 The trick is to use the `FABLE_COMPILER` compiler directive to produce different code under Fable and .NET.